Keys, accounts, and permissions

-FIO Private Keys follow standard Wallet Import Format (WIF) standard and public keys follow well-known base58 encoding with FIO prefix, e.g.
+FIO Private Keys follow standard Wallet Import Format (WIF) standard and public keys follow well-known base58 encoding with FIO prefix, for example:

 For those who have integrated EOSIO, FIO public keys follows the same format, except the prefix is FIO instead of EOS.